cockroachdb/docs/v20.1/vectorized-execution.md

 By default, vectorized execution is enabled for queries on tables of 1000 rows or more.
 If the number of rows in a table falls below 1000, CockroachDB uses the row-oriented execution engine instead.

 For performance tuning, you can change the minimum number of rows required to use the vectorized engine to execute a query plan in the current session with the `vectorize_row_count_threshold` [session variable](set-vars.html).
-This variable is ignored if `vectorize=experimental_on`.
+This variable is ignored if `vectorize=on`.

 ## How vectorized execution works